 How to Homeschool and Work from Home

 Something that no one had planned on for this school year has finally come to fruition.
-There are going to be many parents who have to homeschool their children in the wake of the COVID-19 pandemic.
-That means that a lot of parents are going to have to try to juggle both educating their children and maintaining a full-time job.
+There will be many parents who have to homeschool their children in the wake of the COVID-19 pandemic.
+That means a lot of parents are going to have to try to juggle both educating their children and maintaining a full-time job.
 If you are wondering how you are going to do it, I, Matthew Davies, am here to help.

 Every family has different needs.
 It is going to be up to you to decide what is most important on any given day.
 I would highly suggest that you make a list of the things you need to get done.
 For this, you are going to want to get a calendar or daily planner.
 Using these two things is going to make it much easier for you to keep track of what you have to do when.

 While educating your kids is very important, you need to realize that you will have to keep up with your work if you expect to stay employed.
 If you have the chance, I suggest that you have only one parent work and the other can be in charge of the schoolwork.
 I know this is not a reality for most families, but it can do a lot of good.